benkehoe/permissions-boundary-test/README.md

 > Within an account, an implicit deny in a permissions boundary *does* limit the permissions granted to the ARN of the underlying [...]
 IAM user by the resource-based policy.

 It's possible the latter statement about an "IAM user" is actually about a *federated* user in an IAM role (using a "Federation" principal?
-Or is this about session through [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)?
+Or is this about session for an IAM user through [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)?
+What's the behavior with [GetSessionToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html) for an IAM user?

 ## Verification